prettymuchbryce/princessfrenzy/README.md

     gem install sinatra
     gem install eventmachine
     gem install em-websocket
+    gem install capistrano
+    gem install capistrano-ext

 Then start the web and game servers, and connect on 127.0.0.1:80

     sudo ruby server.rb
     sudo ruby webserver.rb

+Deploy to the server.
+By pushing to this repository.
+Requires pem file.

+    cap deploy